 3.3 Room Calling

 The third way that Shangri-la uses to listen to their customers is through in-room calls or after-staying calls.
 The service manager mentioned that this is a very interesting way they collect feedback because many and most of the guests are shy or don’t know what to say when hotel workers ask about their stay experiences.
-But instead of directly, face-to-face telling the front desk, they prefer to call the front desk in their room or after they left the hotel to express their feeling about staying in this hotel.
+Instead of directly, face-to-face telling the front desk, they prefer to call the front desk in their room or after they left the hotel to express their feeling about staying in this hotel.
 So in the same way, the Shangri-la only can try their best to make up for these bad experiences with guests or to offer them something beneficial for guests to feel respect and satisfaction.

 3.4 VIP lounge Feedback